shaik1002/biggitlabbomb/doc/integration/exact_code_search/zoekt.md

 1. Select the **Enable indexing for exact code search** and **Enable exact code search** checkboxes.
 1. Select **Save changes**.

-## Delete offline nodes automatically

-Prerequisites:

-- You must have administrator access to the instance.

-You can automatically delete Zoekt nodes that are offline for more than 12 hours and their related indices, repositories, and tasks.

-To delete offline nodes automatically:

-1. On the left sidebar, at the bottom, select **Admin**.
-1. Select **Settings > Search**.
-1. Expand **Exact code search configuration**.
-1. Select the **Delete offline nodes automatically after 12 hours** checkbox.
-1. Select **Save changes**.

 ## Index root namespaces automatically

 Prerequisites:

 - You must have administrator access to the instance.

 You can index both existing and new root namespaces automatically.
 To index all root namespaces automatically:

 1. On the left sidebar, at the bottom, select **Admin**.
 1. Select **Settings > Search**.